 The goal of the wellness program at Lutherwood is to promote your well-being.
-Where relevant, the various health services offered contribute to this goal through prevention, education, restoration, support and the promotion and maintenance of health and well-being.
+Where relevant, the various health services offered contribute to this goal through prevention, education, restoration, support and the promotion and maintenance of health and well-being specific to adolescence.